emmahsax/Introduction-to-LightTable/README.md

 A guide to setting up and using the features of LightTable.

-Our cloning url is to the right, or you can just click Clone to Desktop to get a copy of this repository on your personal computer.
+Our cloning url is to the right, or you can just click Clone in Desktop to get a copy of this repository on your personal computer.
 (If you have git installed, go ahead and clone it in the command line).

 #Set Up of Java